tonetheman/aoc2022/readme.md

 # advent of code 2022

+# day 5
+Stacks.
+I do love stacks.
+Nim has calls that will let you simulate a stack.
+The `add` and `pop` calls on `seq[T]` work great for this.

+And AOC is fairly controlled so I did not do any type of bounds/error checking on the stack operations.
+I figured if I got an error or a bounds issue I was doing something wrong.
+In real life it would be more robust.

+The parsing today was gross.
+I decided that blank line was my real key and used that to handle parsing the package setup vs the movement data.

+I did not try to be fancy so everything is hardcoded AF.

+And improvement would be to remove that hard coding.

 # day 4
 This one caused me problems.
 I used a HashSet from nim because I found an operator `<` that would check if a set is a proper subset.